dualslash/The-FAIR-Handbook/README.md

 # The FAIR Handbook

-A complete guide to FAIR data and services
+A complete guide to FAIR data and services.

+[Available here](https://dualslash.github.io/The-FAIR-Handbook/intro.html), automatically built from this source.

 ## Usage